 This page contains guidance for museums and galleries preparing to close permanently that can help to manage that transition.
-Decisions to close are made by the governing body of a museum.
-The guidance given here assumes that the governing body has already explored and exhausted all realistic alternative options before deciding upon closure.
-This includes undertaking consultation, looking at alternative business models and cash flow analysis.
-If you are not at this stage yet but are seriously considering it, then contact Museums Galleries Scotland directly for further support and advice.
+Decisions to close are made by the governing body of a museum and the guidance given here assumes that the governing body has already explored and exhausted all realistic alternative options before deciding upon closure.
+This includes undertaking consultation, looking at alternative business models, and cash flow analysis.
+If you’re not at this stage yet but are seriously considering it then contact Museums Galleries Scotland directly for further support and advice.

 A museum closure is a very emotive issue and is often viewed as a failure.
-The people involved can feel like they have let down their communities, audiences and supporters, despite it often being due to factors out of their direct control.
-A ‘good’ closure should be viewed as an evolution of the museum, with the legacy of work living on and the collection being appropriately managed and cared for somewhere else.
-Allowing it to continue to be accessible for public benefit and enjoyment.
-Managing a closure well is important to ensure that the processes are as easy as they can be and the best possible outcomes are found for everyone involved.
+The people involved can feel like they have let down their communities, audiences, and supporters, despite it often being due to factors out of their direct control.
+A ‘good’ closure should be viewed as an evolution of the museum, with the legacy of work living on and the collection being appropriately managed and cared for elsewhere, so it can continue to be accessible for public benefit and enjoyment.
+Managing a closure well is important to ensure that the process is as easy as it can be, and the best possible outcomes are found for everyone involved.

 The Code of Ethics states that museums should:

 - Maintain collections for current and future generations